quicwg/qlog/draft-marx-qlog-event-definitions-quic-h3.md

 * Added packet_number field to transport:frames_processed (#74)
 * Added a way to generically log packet header flags (first 8 bits) to PacketHeader
+* Added additional guidance on which events to log in which situations (#53)

 ## Since draft-00: